-There are only four components to this dish with chocolate as one of the base ingredients—which also helps the mousse set firm.
+There are only four components to this dish, with dark chocolate as one of the base ingredients—which also helps the mousse set firm.
 So no gelatin, cream, or any other thickeners are needed here.
 It's an egg white chocolate mousse only.

 - Pick a good quality dark chocolate with high levels of cocoa—anywhere from 70 to 80%.